Representation Theory of Finite Groups: Maschke's Theorem

-\begin{exercise} Let $V$ be a finite dimensional vector space.
+\begin{exercise} Let $V$ be a finite-dimensional vector space.
 Let $W\subset V$ be a subspace.
 Show that there exists a subspace $W'$ such that $V=W\oplus W'$. \end{exercise} Hint: Start with a basis of $W$ and extend it to a basis of $V$. \begin{exercise} Show that when $V=W\oplus W'$ the map $\pi(w+w')=w$ is a projection map.
 Verify that $ker(\pi)=W'$ and $Im(\pi)=W$.
 The map $\pi$ is called a projection on $W$.
-Notice that this map depends on the chosen compliment $W'$. \end{exercise} \begin{exercise} \begin{enumerate} \item Compliment of a subspace is not unique.
+Notice that this map depends on the chosen complement $W'$. \end{exercise} \begin{exercise} \begin{enumerate} \item Complement of a subspace is not unique.
 Let us consider $V=\mathbb R^2$.
 Take a line $L$ passing through the origin.
-It is a one dimensional subspace.
-Prove that any other line is a compliment. \item Let $W$ be the one dimensional subspace x-axis.
-Choose the compliment space as y-axis and write down the projection map.
-What if we chose the compliment as the line $x=y$? \end{enumerate} \end{exercise} The exercises below show that Maschke's theorem may not be true if we don't have finite group. \begin{exercise} Let $G=\mathbb Z$ and $V=\{(a_1,a_2,\ldots) \mid a_i\in \mathbb R\}$ be the sequence space (a vector space of infinite dimension).
-Define $\rho(1)(a_1,a_2.\ldots)=(0,a_1,a_2,\ldots)$ and $\rho(n)$ by composing $\rho(1)$ $n$-times.
-Show that this is a representation of $\mathbb Z$.
-Prove that it has no invariant subspace. \end{exercise}
+It is a one-dimensional subspace.
+Prove that any other line is a complement. \item Let $W$ be the one-dimensional subspace x-axis.
+Choose the complement space as y-axis and write down the projection map.
+What if we chose the complement as the line $x=y$? \end{enumerate} \end{exercise}